alemohamad/php-101/lesson3.md

 </html>
 ```

-The first thing I’ve done here is define the number to be used for the multiplication table.
-I’ve used 13 here – for no reason other than that it rhymes with “green”.
+The first thing I've done here is define the number to be used for the multiplication table.
+I've used 13 here – for no reason other than that it rhymes with "green".

-Next, I’ve constructed a ```for()``` loop with $x as the counter variable, initialized it to 1. and specified that the loop should run no more than 10 times.
+Next, I've constructed a ```for()``` loop with $x as the counter variable, initialized it to 1. and specified that the loop should run no more than 10 times.
 The auto-increment operator (discussed earlier) automatically increments the counter by 1 every time the loop is executed.
 Within the loop, the counter is multiplied by the number, to create the multiplication table, and ```echo()``` is used to display the result on the page.

 ## Turning the Tables